xtuml/models/doc/notes/9405_turbulence/9405_turbulence_ant.md

 5.1.4 Navigation

-The navigation module receives GPS module receives GPS location events and populates a map route.
+The navigation module receives GPS location events and populates a map route.
 To produce verbal instructions from the GPS coordinates (i.e. to detect when a turn is made and notify the user), knowledge of map data and complex mapping algorithms are needed.
 Because this is the module that must